gbdev/pandocs/content/Video_Display.md

 data during each H-Blank, ie. at LY=0-143, no data is transferred during V-Blank (LY=144-153), but the transfer will then continue at LY=00.
-The execution of the program is halted during the separate transfers, but the program execution continues during the 'spaces' between each data block.
+The execution of the program is halted during the separate transfers, but the program execution continues during the "spaces" between each data block.
 Note that the program should not change the Destination VRAM bank (FF4F), or the Source ROM/RAM bank (in case data is transferred from bankable memory) until the transfer has completed!
 (The transfer should